Why interpersonal skills are important

-An employee with strong “people skills” is what every manager wishes for, as those skills are much harder to communicate than technical skills.
-Social skills enable people to maximize effective and productive human interaction.
-Read this blog if you want to learn more.
+As much as being up to date on the latest trends and techniques in your industry is important, an employee with strong people skills is what every manager wishes for.
+These interpersonal skills are much harder to come by than technical knowledge.
+Social skills enable us to maximise effective and productive human interaction.

-Interpersonal skills are more than just communication skills.
-They are the ‘people skills’ that seem to come to some of us so naturally, while other of us may struggle with them.
-Interpersonal skills will help you to work with others and build rapport with them, but they will also help you to respond to complaints and conflict in a productive manner.
+Interpersonal skills, often referred to under the umbrella term of ‘soft skills’, enable us to do more than just communicate with one and other.
+Our human skills will help us to work with others and build rapport with them but they will also help you to respond to complaints and conflict in a productive manner.

-– Courtesy: it’s been said that good manners cost nothing, and that’s the truth.
-There is no reason to be anything but courteous when dealing with your customers and colleagues.
+It has been said that good manners cost nothing and often in business that’s the truth.
+Being anything but courteous when communicating with customers and colleagues.
 It fosters relationships and shows that you care about making the other person comfortable.

-– Respect for other: you’ve heard the ‘golden rule’, that you should treat others the way that you would like to be treated.
-But the true expression of respect is something called the ‘platinum rule’ – treating others the way that they would like for you to treat them.
+You may have heard of the ‘golden rule’, that you should treat others the way that you would like to be treated.
+When it comes to human interaction, the true expression of respect is something called the ‘platinum rule’ – treating others the way that they would like for you to treat them.

-– Ability to see things from others’ perspectives: if you have a customer who is upset about something, you might feel as if they have overreacted at first.
-But you need to be able to understand how what has happened is affecting your customer.
+If you are working with a customer who is upset about something, you might feel as if they have overreacted at first.
+You may be right but try not to react with your gut instinct.
+Perspective gives you the ability to understand how what has happened is affecting your customer.

-Perhaps to you, having the order arrive one day late is not a big deal.
-But to your customer, it could mean lost sales, lost productivity, embarrassment for him in dealing with his own customers, or any number of things.
-Your job is to understand – and express that understanding – so that the customer feels heard and acknowledged.
+Perhaps to you, having an order arrive one day late is not a big deal, but to your customer, it could mean lost sales, lost productivity, embarrassment, or any number of things.
+It is important to put yourself in another person’s shoes, understand – and express that understanding – so that the customer feels heard and acknowledged.

-– Ability to understand various communication styles each of us has a way of communicating with the world, and that of the person you are dealing with could be very different from your own.
-These differences could create barriers to relationship building if you don’t understand how they may show up.
+The ability to understand the various communication styles each of us uses is a very useful skill to possess.
+One individual’s way of communicating with the world could be very different from your own.
+These differences could create barriers to relationship building if you don’t understand how their communication style.